imthosea/celestialgdx/README.md

   - InputProcessor was renamed to InputHandler and now more closely mirrors GLFW callbacks
   - Inputs no longer has its own input constants.
 It will directly pass GLFW key inputs instead (i.e. GLFW.GLFW_KEY_E)
   - To set callbacks or query a key, use a window's InputController (available by window.input)
+- Shaders are now abstract classes that use objects for their uniforms.
+See SpriteBatch shader for an example (proper docs will be written eventually)

 ### Removed
 - SynchronousLoader / AsynchronousLoader